 In recent decades, a great deal of scientific research has been carried out involving issues relevant to management practice.
 Topics include downsizing, motivating employees, setting goals, encouraging entrepreneurship, managing mergers, using financial incentives, conducting management training, improving performance, and selecting and evaluating employees.

 To bring more scientific evidence into their decisions, managers need to know how to look for studies in online databases (or have staff who can), and learn how to evaluate the validity and applicability of the studies found.
 This is the reason why more and more universities and business schools have incorporated evidence-based practice into their curriculum.
-This process not only involves knowledge of the research field and methodology, but also – and particularly – teaching managers how to think scientifically in order to counterbalance to the subjectivity of their own judgement.
+This process not only involves knowledge of the research field and methodology, but also – and particularly – teaching students and managers how to think scientifically in order to counterbalance to the subjectivity of their own judgement.
 As Richard Feynman put it: "The first principle is that you must not fool yourself – and you are the easiest person to fool".